Godnoken/angular-mini-forum/README.md

 ---

-Time on forum comments doesn't display pleasingly when it's between 00:00 and 01:00.
+**Fixed** Time on forum comments doesn't display pleasingly when it's between 00:00 and 01:00.
 It drops to 0:0, 0:5 and so on.

-**Fixed**
+**Solution**
 Changed getDate() etc to 'toLocaleDateString'.

 ---